-This Cannoli Dip is thick, sweet, and loaded with mini semi-sweet chocolate chips.
-It’s the perfect dip served up with cannoli chips or broken waffle cones dusted with powdered sugar.
-It’s made with a combination of ricotta, mascarpone, and cream cheese whipped together for an extra thick dessert dip.
-It’s unique and will have people coming back for more!
+Cannoli Dip is thick, sweet, and loaded with mini semi-sweet chocolate chips and made with a combination of ricotta, mascarpone, and cream cheese whipped together to make it extra thick.
+This is the perfect dessert dip served up with cannoli chips or broken waffle cones dusted with powdered sugar that is unique and will have people coming back for more!

 I normally have texture issues with cannoli filling, but this dip is the creamiest I’ve ever had!
 I’m pretty sure we can thank the mascarpone cheese and cream cheese for that.

-The next thing you’ll want to look into are some cannoli chips.
-They are absolutely fantastic.
+- Serve.
+Pour the cannoli dip into a small serving bowl and sprinkle extra chocolate chips on top.
+Serve with cannoli chips because they are absolutely fantastic!
 They taste like a cannoli shell dipped in powdered sugar.
-I found mine in the bakery section of my local Wegman’s.
-If you can’t find those, you can grab the waffle cones used for ice cream and break them into large pieces.
-I would sprinkle some powdered sugar on them, but if you’re trying to avoid a mess, skip that.
+I found mine in the bakery section of my local Wegman’s but if you can’t find those, you can grab the waffle cones used for ice cream and break them into large pieces.

 Now that I got out all of the tips for you on making this cannoli dip, I just HAVE to tell you about another favorite dip.
 It’s one of the most popular recipes on my site and it’s for monster cookie dough dip.
 It’s an eggless, flourless cookie dough dip that’s loaded with oats and candy-coated chocolates!

 That’s not all I have though.
 I also have a brownie batter dip for those chocolate lovers out there with chunks of brownies mixed in!
 If you’re into a sweet and salty combination, use pretzels for dipping.
 It’s amazing stuff.

 Sugar Cookie Dip is another favorite that is perfect for the holidays.
 It uses a sugar cookie mix and flavored creamer to sweeten it and a give it that holiday flavor.